A semi-Lagrangian discontinuous Galerkin method for drift-kinetic simulations on GPUs: Numerical simulation

 To demonstrate that the method produces the expected results also in the case of Lagrange basis functions, where we apply a different strategy in approximating the solution of the adjoint problem as described in the previous section, we consider the swirling deformation test case.
 This test is commonly used to demonstrate the correctness of newly developed algorithms as the advection field depends on space and time and the exact solution at the final time~$t=T$ is the same as at time~$t=0$.
 The problem is stated as follows

 where $g(t) = \cos(\tfrac{\pi t}{T})\pi$.
 The initial condition is a $C^5$ cosine bell.
 More details about this problem can be found in~\cite{Cai2017}.
-The results are presented in table~\ref{tab:swirling}, where we observe the expected second order convergence rate.
+The results are presented in table~\ref{tab:swirling}, where we observe the expected second order convergence rate for k=1.